ArbitrumFoundation/governance/docs/security-council-manager.md

 ### Remove member

 Can be called by the Emergency Security Council and the Removal Governor.
 Is used to remove a member.
-The Constitution allows members to be removed if 9 of 12 members wish them to be, or if the DAO votes to remove a member and 5/6 of voted tokens are in favour of removal.
+The Constitution allows members to be removed if 9 of 12 members wish them to be, or if the DAO votes to remove a member and 10% of votable tokens cast a vote, with 5/6 of voted tokens are in favour of removal.

 ### Add member